nest/nest-simulator/extras/userdoc/md/documentation/continuous-integration.md

 ### Build jobs

-The CI system is set up to run upon commits to branches that are related to a pull request, or for commits that are in a fork, for which CI is enabled.
+The CI system is set up to run upon commits to branches that are related to a pull request, or for commits that are in a fork for which CI is enabled.
 Whenever changes are detected, the latest source code is downloaded to an executor machine and the following actions are performed:

-- Install optional and mandatory packages that NEST can use
+- Install optional and mandatory packages that NEST may use
 - Perform static source code analysis using [Vera++](https://bitbucket.org/verateam/vera/wiki/Home)
 - Perform static source code analysis using